Search Similar

 Full Keel

-The Nicholson Yachts 32 MK VIII is 32 feet long that boasts a 9.2 feet beam and a draft of 1.6 meters.
-This 1970 diesel Nicholson Yachts 32 MK VIII powered by Yanmar 3GM30 with 24.0 horsepower.
-The Nicholson Yachts 32 MK VIII is made of fiberglass.
+The Nicholson 32 MK VIII is 32 feet long and has a 9.2 feet beam and a draft of 1.6 meters.
+This 1970 diesel Nicholson 32 MK VIII powered by Yanmar 3GM30 with 24.0 horsepower.
+The Nicholson 32 MK VIII is made of fiberglass.